boxyhq/website/docs/jackson/directory-sync/index.md

 # Directory Sync

-TODO: Add a small note about the what is Directory Sync
+TODO: Add a section about Directory Sync.

 TODO: Link to the example app

 ## Overview